 Sugar Ray Robinson biography

-Sugar Ray Robinson was an American professional boxer who is frequently cited as the greatest boxer in history.
+Considered one of the greatest boxers of all time, Sugar Ray Robinson was born in Michigan in 1921.
 He turned pro in 1940 and won his first 40 fights.
-Over his 25-year career, Robinson won the middleweight and welterweight crowns and was dubbed "pound for pound, the best."
-He finished with 175 victories.
+Over his 25-year career, Robinson won the world welterweight and middleweight crowns and was dubbed "pound for pound, the best."
+By 1958, he had become the first boxer to win a divisional world championship five times.
+He finished his career in 1965 with 175 victories.
 Robinson died in Culver City, California, in 1989.

-Sugar Ray Robinson, whose birth name was Walker Smith Jr., was born May 3, 1921, in Detroit.
-Robinson was 11 when his mother, tired of her husband's absence from the family's life, up and left him, moving herself, her son and two daughters to Harlem in order to start a new life.
+Sugar Ray Robinson, whose birth name was Walker Smith Jr., was born on May 3, 1921, in Detroit, Michigan.
+Robinson was 11 years old when his mother, tired of her husband's absence from the family's life, up and left him, moving herself, her son and two daughters to Harlem in order to start a new life.

 But New York proved rough in other ways.
 With little money—Robinson helped his mother save for an apartment by earning change dancing for strangers in Times Square—the Smiths built their new life in a section of Harlem dominated by flophouses and gangsters.